MuniMunii/MuniNews/README.md

 ```
 ## Help
 * If page empty you need to make a news and user first (I only provide dummy news for my company)
-* Some database need to modify a little because sequelize doesnt support Text,Longtext DataType for table news
 * If you encounter error when starting the program its mostly because different Node version
 ## Authors
 Contributors names and contact info